norsez/BDMultiDownloader/README.md

 ---

 ##How to use
+- Be sure to checkout the latest __tag__, as opposed to the latest commit.
+Only tagged points are stable.
 - Without CocoaPods, just include h/.m files in Classes folder to your source code
-- Check out the iPhone demo.
+- Look at the iPhone demo.
 Read the comments.
 Send me questions, if any.

 ---